Psittacus: Intelligence

-Unlike other parrots, wild greys have been documented imitating the calls of several other species.

 Irene Pepperberg's research with captive greys, most notably with a bird named Alex, has scientifically demonstrated that they possess the ability to associate simple human words with meanings, and to intelligently apply the abstract concepts of shape, colour, number, zero-sense, etc. According to Pepperberg and other ornithologists, they perform many cognitive tasks at the level of dolphins, chimpanzees, and even human toddlers.
 As well as labeling objects, Alex could verbally express what his wants were, suggesting that grey parrots know the difference between features and feelings.
 In general, it has been shown that grey parrots are able to learn relatively quickly, though they are limited to simple and non-abstract mediums of thinking.
 They have been shown to be able to make cognitive inferences, but, like apes, have inter-individual differences in intelligence.
 For example, in one experiment involving food hidden under cups, it was shown that greys can identify where the food is, usually if shown its original location at first.

-Pet greys may learn to speak within their first year, but many don't say their first word until 12–18 months old.
+Pet greys may learn to speak within their first year, but many do nor say their first word until 12–18 months old.
 Timnehs are generally observed to start speaking earlier, some in their late first year.
 Both subspecies seem to have the same ability and tendency to produce human speech, but vocal ability and proclivity may range widely among individual birds.
 Grey parrots tend to use more specific calls for different species coming their way which can be known as stimulus specificity, since there is a stimulus vocalization the birds have.